GuanceCloud/guance-docs/docs/en/management/overall-blacklist.md

 ## Preconditions

 - [Install DataKit](../datakit/datakit-install.md)
-- DataKit version requires to be equal to or higher than 1.4.7.
+- If you need to configure other data besides logs, the DataKit version must be higher than 1.4.7.

 ## Create